top of page

 • Pain that does not respond well to normal painkillers

-• In a clinical review, patients rated dry socket pain as one of the most intense dental pains, often more severe than pulpitis (toothache) (Vezeau PJ.
+• In a clinical review, patients rated dry socket pain as one of the most intense dental pains (Vezeau PJ.
 J Oral Maxillofac Surg.
 2000.)

 • Another study described the pain as “constant, deep, throbbing and often incapacitating.”
 (Swanson et al. Oral Surg Oral Med Oral Pathol.
 1961.)